 While shots clicked in ambient lighting conditions at the venue are not enough to judge a camera, my first impressions are quite positive.
 Still, we will reserve our judgement till we spend a considerable more time with the new smartphones.

-The Mate 20 is backed by a 4,000mAh battery, and the Mate 20 Pro is backed by a 4,200mAh battery.
-While these might come across as standard, the talking point truly is the support for 40W SuperCharge technology.
+The Mate 20 Pro is backed by a 4,200mAh battery.
+While it might come across as standard, the talking point truly is the support for 40W SuperCharge technology.
 Using the bundled supercharger, the smartphones can be juiced up in almost no time.

-The smartphones also support 15W wireless charging, but the Pro comes with a feature that differentiates it from the standard variant.
+The smartphone also supports 15W wireless charging, and the Pro also comes with a feature that differentiates it from the standard variant.
 Reverse wireless charging essentially allows you to juice up any other device supporting Qi-based wireless charging using the Mate 20 Pro.

 Huawei has also introduced a new proprietary card slot to expand the built-in memory on the Mate 20 smartphones.
 The company calls it nano memory card, which is shaped like a nano SIM card and basically goes into the second SIM tray.
 Huawei says this is a choice driven by design, but it remains to be seen how consumers react to it.

-Both Huawei smartphones are quite impressive in what they offer.
-While the Mate 20 loses out on some key features when compared to the Pro variant, it is still a very competent flagship device.
-The Mate 20 Pro, on the other hand, is a device quite capable of taking the competition to the Samsung Galaxys and Google Pixels of the world.
+The new Huawei smartphone is quite impressive in what it offers.
+The Mate 20 Pro seems quite capable of taking the competition to the Samsung Galaxys and Google Pixels of the world.